-IN THE ZONETwo "zones for school innovation -- the Leeward Coast and the Kau-Pahoa area of the Big Island -- will get targeted help with Race to the Top.
-The zones include five schools that are the state's persistently lowest achievers, plus the Hawaii School for the Deaf and Blind.
+Two "zones for school innovation — the Leeward Coast and the Kau-Pahoa area of the Big Island — will get targeted help with Race to the Top.
+The zones include five schools that are the state’s persistently lowest achievers, plus the Hawaii School for the Deaf and Blind.

 A new Office of Strategic Reform, directly under the superintendent, will work directly with schools in the innovation zones to help keep them on track.
 As their performance improves, other campuses will be added to the focused effort.

 For the Hawaii School for the Deaf and Blind, the department will hire an external consultant to do an in-depth review of the small, specialized campus and work with the community to come up with reform plans.

 Along with the targeted help for struggling schools, the Race to the Top program that was approved by the federal government will offer help for all schools — specifically professional development and better ways to assess student progress and adjust instruction accordingly.

 "All schools will benefit because there will be a huge amount of professional development around the new common core state standards in English and math," Campbell said.
 In addition, an online assessment database will allow teachers to track whether students are catching on throughout the course of the academic year.